Last Updated On:

 Step 5 – Blog Often

 The more you write quality blog posts, the more traffic you’ll get.
 Period.
+You need to leverage this tactic to boost your SEO strategy.

 To come up with topics, have your office staff and dental hygienists keep a running list of questions your patients ask them.
 Then ask and answer each question on your blog.